Lake Country Conference trio leads fastpitch softball awards

-Page 3 of 4 - After taking her pictures for the All-Ardmoreite softball honors, Webb hightailed it back to Davis so her father could drive her to a softball showcase in St. Louis.
+After taking her pictures for the All-Ardmoreite softball honors, Webb hightailed it back to Davis so her father could drive her to a softball showcase in St. Louis.
 Webb is a year-round softball player.

 "When other people are hanging out with their friends and everything, I'm at home with my dad usually hitting and playing catch," said Webb, who estimates she hits about 5-6 days out of the week, and everyday during the school season.
 "It's softball non-stop.
 I love it."

 Pitcher of the Year: Sierra McCurry, Senior, Sulphur